ero57/ero57/README.md

 - 👋 Hi, I’m @ero57
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently studying IT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...